Last Updated on July 5, 2025 by Maged kamel

 Solved example, if debt=$2000, Rate of debt=0.06, if Equity =$8000, Rate of Equity=0.125, and Tax rate 30%

-The WAAC can be found by using the modified equation, due to tax rate .please refer to the next slide.
+The WAAC can be found by using the modified equation, taking into account the tax rate.
+Please refer to the next slide.

 In the WACC, we take the $8000 to be multiplied by 12.50%, then the remaining investment, which is =$2000.
 20000.06 (deduction after tax is taken into consideration).

-For a useful external resource, Engineering Economy this is a link: Applying Theory to Practice.
+For a valuable external resource, Engineering Economy, here is a link: A good reference.